sayar/RedisMVA/module5_redis_python_node/README.md

 sucessfully cached query
 ```

-So we can see that the first time our app does the query it takes a long time, in our case about 3.9 seconds.
-After caching into Redis it takes .01-.02 seconds a tremedous improvement because we don't actually have to run the query and redis holds the information in-memory for fast retrieval.
-Finally after the data expires, in our case a 20 second TTL the query s ran again and takes a long time.
+We can see that the first time our app executes the query it takes a long time, in our case about 3.9 seconds.
+After caching into Redis it takes .01-.02 seconds a tremedous improvement because we don't actually have to run the query and Redis holds the information in-memory for fast retrieval.
+Finally after the data expires, in our case a 20 second TTL, the queries run again and take a long time.

-The important thing to highlight is that these cached key-values can be shared amongst all your servers in your deployment and therefore these performance gains can be experienced by any of your users.
+The important thing to highlight is that these cached key-values can be shared among all your servers in your deployment and therefore these performance gains can be experienced by any of your users.

 ## Counting the Unique Number of IP Addresses that Connect to Our Site (Node.js)

-An interesting Feature of Redis is the algorithm [HyperLogLog](http://en.wikipedia.org/wiki/HyperLogLog) as a datastructure.
+An interesting feature of Redis is the algorithm [HyperLogLog](http://en.wikipedia.org/wiki/HyperLogLog) as a datastructure.
 It's an ingenious way to approximate count the number of unique items, without actually having to store what those items are.
 Traditionally this would require you to utilize an amount of space proportional to the number of unique items you need to calculate.

-Redis exposes HyperLogLog as a datastructure where you simply have to add a value to a key and redis will keep track of how many unique items you've added to that collection with a < 1% error.
+Redis exposes HyperLogLog as a data structure where you simply have to add a value to a key and redis will keep track of how many unique items you've added to that collection with a < 1% error.

 ### Creating a quick web server

 In order to do this we'll need to quickly create a web app.
-From the [node.js homepage](http://nodejs.org) we can copy the standard 'Hello World' server:
+From the [Node.js homepage](http://nodejs.org) we can copy the standard 'Hello World' server:

 ```js
 var http = require('http');